|Student Rating:||4.6 / 5|

 * Terms, conditions and exclusions apply.
 Refer to your Guide to Benefits for more details.

 You also have the option to choose your own monthly due date and can set up automatic payments to ensure your bill is paid on time.
-There’s also $0 fraud liability if your card is lost or stolen, which offers some extra peace of mind.
+There’s also $0 fraud liability for unauthorized charges if your card is lost or stolen, which offers some extra peace of mind.

 How does the QuickSilver Student Cash Rewards Card compare to other student cards?